Chapter 3 of The Starvation Games is here

 But that hotbod with the stylishly-messy hair was looking my way.
 Despite the fact that there were at least five other random girls whom I hated, all sharing a table with me, I was certain he was staring only at me.

-Oh, I get it, my interior monologue said.
+Oh, I get it, my inner monologue said.
 He thinks I’m hungry and I’m checking out his bread.
 It all made sense now.

 Weirdly, he looked at me, then quickly looked away, then looked back at me and frowned, like he was really puzzled, but I couldn’t figure out why he would be.
 Then he started sniffing the warm, crusty loaf, like it was the only thing in the world he desired right now, but for some reason he couldn’t have it.
 He seemed overly-protective of the bread, and I couldn’t fathom why.